 John was born in Toronto, Canada to Greek parents from Athens and Sparta.
 Like Tom at an early age, his parents moved the family to Athens where he attended English-speaking schools including high school at the American Community Schools of Athens like Tom did.
 In 1970 he played baseball in the ACS league on the same baseball grounds that were coincidentally used for the 2004 Olympics.
 After returning to Toronto, he continued playing baseball and coached high school and mens baseball for 25 years.

 In 1999 while on a visit to Greece, he met Panos Mitsiopoulos the current president of HABF, and contributed to helping get the ball rolling with the National Team by setting up the first meeting between HABF and MLB International in New York the following year.

 In 2016, John rounded the bases by becoming a coach for Hellas Baseball.

-Rye Pothakos is a current coach and scout for the Hellas National Baseball Team.
+Rye Pothakos is Head Scout and a current coach for the Hellas National Baseball Team.

 He is a Canadian of Greek heritage and his grandparents were from Sparta and Peloponnesus.